100 Yellow Vinyl Wrap-Around Nursery Plant Tree Tags Hanging Labels

 - Item # 6844689

 This is 100 Yellow, 7" x 3/4", Long-Lasting, Vinyl, Wrap-Around Tree Labels.
-Now available in Yellow or Orange.
-I've put this listing together for figBidders only. figBid has the lowest price for 100 vinyl wrap-around tree labels on the internet.
+Now available in Yellow, Orange, Blue, and White.
+I've put this listing together for figBidders only. figBid has the lowest price for 100 vinyl wrap-around tree-labels on the internet.
 The pricing doesn't come close on eBay® and figBid even beats Amazon® and Amazon Prime® pricing.
 If you find a lower price you're most likely looking at cheap plastic labels and not vinyl.
 Please let me know either way and I'll tell you what they actually are.
 Real vinyl tags cannot be fed into a thermal printer and must be hot-stamped or hand-written.
 Please Contact Me for preferred pricing of 500 vinyl wrap-around tags or more.
 Free USPS First Class Shipping.
 This includes FREE SHIPPING to Canada!

-These Vinyl Wrap-Around Tree Tags are available in orange too.
-Click here to see our Orange Vinyl Wrap-Around Tree Tags.
+These Vinyl Wrap-Around Tree Tags are available in Orange, Blue, and White too.
+Click here to see our full inventory of Vinyl Wrap-Around Tree Tags.

 - I've found The best method of labeling a fig tree is to use the yellow vinyl wrap-around tree tags together with a printed label from a standard label-maker.
 The two used together are bullet-proof.
 Laminated label-maker labels never fade.
 Not even a little bit.
 I have several yellow vinyl tags fashioned with label-maker labels that are 10 years old and still going strong.
 You can also mark the trunk of your fig tree with a marker or paint pen.
 It's easy, quick and provides an added layer of identification when all else fails.